 Food Facility Registration User Guide: Step-by-Step Instructions

-When first engaging in manufacturing, processing, or packing acidified foods (AF), a commercial processor shall register with the FDA.
-This is completed by filling out FDA Form 2541.
+A commercial processor shall register with the FDA when first engaging in manufacturing, processing, or packing acidified foods (AF).
+This is completed by filling out FDA Form 2541

 Section 1: Type of Submission